tapyu/algorithms/numerical_methods/README.md

         - Heun: the improved/modified Euler method (see section 22.3.1 on Chapra).
         - Forward Euler method: a first-order Runge-Kutta method, often referred to as RK1 (see section 22.2 on Chapra).
         - Multistep Methods: Unlike single-step methods like the Euler and Runge-Kutta methods, which only use information from the current step to compute the next step, multistep methods use information from multiple previous steps (see section 23.2 on Chapra).
             - Explicit Multistep Methods: These methods use known information from previous steps to compute the next step.
-Example: Adams-Bashforth methods.
+Example: Adams-Bashforth methods (see Hoffman).
             - Implicit Multistep Methods: These methods involve solving an equation that includes the unknown future value.
-Example: Adams-Moulton methods.
+Example: Adams-Moulton methods (see Hoffman).
+    - SDE:
+        - Itô method: a fundamental approach in stochastic calculus used to handle stochastic differential equations (SDEs) (See Oksendal).
+        - Stratonovich method: Another approach in stochastic calculus, used to handle stochastic differential equations (SDEs).
+It is an alternative to the Ito method, and it has its own distinct interpretation of stochastic integrals (See Oksendal).

 ---